-- 1. On 17 January 2013, by the Partners' Resolution of Qualia spółka z ograniczoną odpowiedzialnością Jurata Sp. k. (the company from the Qualia Development Sp. z o.o.
-Group) amount of limited partner's contribution and the limited partnership amount was increased to PLN 2 551 thousand. - On 17 January 2013, by the Partners' Resolution of Qualia spółka z ograniczoną odpowiedzialnością Zakopane Sp. k. (the entities from the Qualia Development Sp. z o.o.
+1. On 17 January 2013, by the Partners' Resolution of Qualia spółka z ograniczoną odpowiedzialnością - Jurata Sp. k. (the company from the Qualia Development Sp. z o.o.
+Group) amount of limited partner's contribution and the limited partnership amount was increased to PLN 2 551 thousand.

+- On 17 January 2013, by the Partners' Resolution of Qualia spółka z ograniczoną odpowiedzialnością Zakopane Sp. k. (the company from the Qualia Development Sp. z o.o.
 Group) amount of limited partner's contribution and the limited partnership amount was increased to PLN 441 thousand. - 3.
+By decision of 12 February 2013, the Polish Financial Supervision Authority granted consent to PKO BP Bankowy PTE taking over the management of the Polsat Open Pension Fund (Otwarty Fundusz Emerytalny Polsat).
+On 8 October 2012, PKO BP Bankowy PTE applied to the PFSA for consent to take over the management of the Polsat Open Pension Fund.
+The PFSA's favourable decision in this matter, as well as the approval of the President of the Office for Competition and Consumer Protection issued on 25 October 2012, were necessary for PTE Polsat to hand over management of the Polsat Open Pension Fund to PKO BP Bankowy PTE, in accordance with Art.
+66, clause 1 of the Act on the organisation and operation of pension funds of 28 August 1997. - 4.
 On 15 February 2013, PKO Bank Polski SA made additional payment to Qualia Development Sp. z o.o. in the amount of PLN 1 251 thousand.